 Conclusion

 An Eagle Scout position is a highly coveted one among boy scouts.
 As a result, one of the most important tasks that a boy scout must complete in order to become an Eagle Scout is to collect all of the required 6 or 5 references.
-In addition, as a boy scout, you must have an Eagle Scout letter of recommendation from the required references.
+In addition, as a boy scout, you must have the letter of recommendation from the required references.
 With this letter, your references will be able to convince the board members of your qualifications and eligibility when it comes to being an Eagle Scout.
-As a result, both the requester and the writer must focus on what is required of them in order to have an effective Eagle Scout letter of recommendation.
+As a result, both the requester and the writer must focus on what is required of them in order to have an effective letter.